When it comes to love, most of us blindly follow the social script — start dating, move in together, get married, and have kids.

 When you opt for an unconventional relationship, expect to face headwinds.

 That might come as a surprise, as we live in a society that prides itself on its progressiveness.

 Our forward-thinking only applies as long as it doesn’t touch our own lives.
-That’s why the heterosexual mainstream is somewhat relaxed about gay couples; it doesn’t affect them directly.
+That’s why the heterosexual mainstream is forgiving about gay couples; it doesn’t affect them.

 Our language gives it away, too.